apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

 	attached because OSTest blasts out a lot of serial data and overruns the FTDI chip before it has a chance to establish the connection with the host.

+  thttpd:
+    This builds the THTTPD web server example using the THTTPD and the apps/examples/thttpd application.

+  usbstorage:
+    This configuration directory exercises the USB mass storage class driver at apps/examples/usbstorage.
+See apps/examples/README.txt
+    for more information.